East Orange, New Jersey Therapists

 Community Responses and Resources

 In areas where there is a lack of treatment resources available, many people with mental health challenges must either rely on emergency treatment at hospitals or else wind up in jail.
 In 2012, Essex County implemented a program that would steer nonviolent offenders with a mental health issue away from jail.
-Instead, they would be evaluated and linked with appropriate services within their community if the mental illness was a factor in the commission of the crime.
+Instead, they would be evaluated and linked with appropriate services within their community if mental illness was a factor in the commission of the crime.
 The program was initiated not only to help people obtain the help they need but also as a deterrent to repeat offenses.
 There is currently no data available as to whether or not it was successful.

 The state government of New Jersey maintains a directory of mental health resources, organized by county.